An FLRW Cosmology with a Chameleon Field: General Field Equations

 and

-On the other hand, and as stated before, in a simple chameleon model, the Lagrangian is identical to the BD Lagrangian~(\ref{lag}), except it is assumed that the matter Lagrangian term is also a function of $\phi$.
-So, one can assume
+On the other hand, and as stated before, in a simple chameleon model, the Lagrangian is identical to the BD Lagrangian~(\ref{lag1}), except it is assumed that the term containing the matter Lagrangian density is also a function of $\phi$.
+Accordingly, one can consider the Lagrangian:

+which, for instance, has been studied as CGBD model in~\cite{Faraj} and~\cite{Faraj007}.
+Herein, we do not restrict the matter Lagrangian term to be separable for matter and the scalar field, as it is in~(\ref{lag}), and write down the Lagrangian as: